influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/get-started-auth.md

    CREATE USER admin WITH PASSWORD 'mypassword' WITH ALL PRIVILEGES
    ```
 1. Restart InfluxDB Enterprise.
-   Once restarted, InfluxDB Enterprise will now check user credentials on every request
+   Once restarted, InfluxDB Enterprise checks user credentials on every request
-   and only processes requests that have valid credentials.
+   and only processes requests with valid credentials.

 ## Permissions in InfluxDB Enterprise